mailpile/Mailpile/README.md

 Note that Mailpile's emphasis is on *speed* and most of the features above have already basic designs "in my head".
-Chat with me on freenode (I am BjarniRunar, and hang out on #mailpile) if you're interested in my take on how to implement these things.
+Chat with me on freenode (I am BjarniRunar, and hang out on #mailpile) or [Twitter](https://twitter.com/HerraBRE) if you're interested in my take on how to implement these things.
 Or just send a pull request! :-)

 ## Roadmap ##